foliant-docs/foliantcontrib.confluence/README.md

 :   If `true` — watchers will be notified that the page has changed.
 Default: `false`

 `toc`
-:   Set to `true` to add table of contents to the beginning of the document.
+:   Set to `true` to add a table of contents to the beginning of the document.
 Default: `false`

 `restore_comments`
 :   Attempt to restore inline comments near the same places after updating the page.
 Default: `true`

 `resolve_if_changed`
 :   Delete inline comment from the source if the commented text was changed.
-This will automatically mark comment as resolved.
+This will automatically mark the comment as resolved.
 Default: `false`

 `pandoc_path`
 :   Path to Pandoc executable (Pandoc is used to convert Markdown into HTML).